 An engineered chain does not require a tensioning mechanism, and its drive sprocket teeth can be wider and longer for more positive engagement and even wear distribution by virtue of having more contact surface.
 Greater engagement also makes the conveyor more slack-tolerant and allows the use of a simple jack-screw-type take-up mechanism.

 While both varieties of chain-type tubular drag conveyors often compete for the same work, clearly they shouldn’t.
-A thorough examination and comparison of the two chain types reveals a different design mentality and vastly disparate calibers of equipment—and not all conveyor manufacturers offer the engineered-chain option.
+A thorough examination and comparison of the two chain types reveals a different design mentality and vastly disparate calibers of equipment — and not all conveyor manufacturers offer the engineered-chain option.
 Hapman offers both, and you can be confident that we will steer you in the right direction when selecting the correct chain type for your tubular drag conveyor.
+One of our associates will be happy to speak with you today.

 Read our white paper to read a more detailed comparison of round-link and engineered chains.